BSO-SoftwareOps/BSO-Docs/orientation.md

 **Red Star 7**

 Welcome to bombers, if you have not turned on the heat map, turn it on now.
 Bombers fire rockets into all adjacent sectors and a rocket hit will quickly cause you to wipe, which is why we require Blast shield.
+Suggested order of engagement: Target planets destroyers are going to --> Bombers > Collosus > Rest

 Tech Name  | LV | # of Ships
 -----------|----|-----------